 How to Choose A Diamond: The 4 (Now 5) C's

 We get it—finding what to prioritize in an engagement ring or larger diamond piece is an overwhelming process, full of intimidating jargon and technical terms.
-So we’re here to break it down, delving into the details of aboveground diamonds and simplifying the 4C’s that create a diamond’s value: cut, color, carat, and clarity, as well as bringing a fifth "C" to your attention.
+So we’re here to break it down, delving into the details of our sustainably created diamonds and simplifying the 4C’s that create a diamond’s value: cut, color, carat, and clarity, as well as bringing a fifth "C" to your attention.

 A Diamond’s Symmetry, Proportion and Polish